Cooking County » Ghormeh Sabzi Recipe (Persian Herb Stew)

 Ghormeh sabzi recipe

-Khoresh Ghormeh Sabzi is a dish that could be served both as launch and dinner.
+Khoresh Ghormeh Sabzi is a dish that could be served both as a launch and dinner.
 Traditionally, it is served with cooked Basmati rice.
 This recipe is designed to serve 4 people, and if you are willing to serve more people, you can use more ingredients (e.g. you can double the amount mentioned in the recipe if you are willing to serve 8 people).
 Normally, it does not take more than 3 hours for the dish to become ready to serve; however, if you realize that the dish does not have the consistency that you want, you can leave it on the stove for a bit longer till the water is reduced, and you get the right consistency for Ghormeh Sabzi.

 Additional Notes